 I have found that my oven is a great place for bread to rise.
 When I start making the bread, I turn my oven on to its lowest setting.
 For my oven, it is 135 degrees.
 As soon as the oven preheats to this temperature, turn it off.
 By the time everything is mixed together, and in the bread pan, the oven is at a perfect temperature for the bread to rise.
 Caution – be careful with this procedure.
 If you put your dough in a place that is too warm, it will cook and not rise.

 3. Proof the Yeast.

 Add 1 Tablespoon sugar and then sprinkle the yeast on top and give it a quick stir.
 Let it sit for 5 to 10 minutes.
-If it is working properly, you will get a tanish foam on top of the liquid.
+If it is working correctly, you will get a tannish foam on top of the liquid.

 4. While yeast is proofing, thoroughly whisk together the dry ingredients to form one consistent texture.

 Once the dry ingredients are well mixed, add to bowl on your stand mixer.

 5. In a separate bowl, lightly beat the eggs and mix with the oil, vinegar, and honey.
 Mix well, then stir in the apple juice.

 6. To the dry ingredients, add the wet mixture and then quickly add the proofed yeast.
 Mix until blended, stopping to scrape the sides of the bowl.
 Beat at high for 4 minutes.
 The dough will be just a little thicker than cake batter.